Yu-zh/minidafny/README.md

 All the benchmarks above can be verified.
 There is one more interesting benchmark in the directory `Benchmark/valid`

 * `gcd_euclidean.imp`: An euclidean algorithm implementation for GCD problem.
 I believe the program is valid.
 However, z3 cannot figure it out because of its insuffient support for modular linear arithmetic.
 So it will run for a long while and return `unknown`.
-Thus, the output of our verifies for this test case is `Unknown`.
+Thus, the output of our verifier for this test case is `Unknown`.

 # Implementation of VCG
 * Object `ImpParser`: A parser that parses the program with its pre- and post-conditions.